Real-Serious-Games/Unity-Async-and-Promises/README.md

 # Unity-Async-and-Promises
-Examples of async operations in Unity using promises
+Examples of async operations in Unity using promises.